 Other factors that cause rear-end truck accidents include poor road conditions, faulty truck parts, inadequate lighting, or mechanical failures.

 Determining which of these factors caused your rear-end truck accident can be a challenging undertaking.
-If a rear-end truck accident injured you, reach out to a truck accident attorney as soon as possible.
+If a rear-end truck accident injured you, consider hiring a truck accident lawyer as soon as possible.
 An attorney can review your accident, figure out what happened, and advise you of your legal options.

-How badly truck accident victims get hurt depends on the circumstances of the accident.
+How badly truck accident victims get injured depends on the circumstances of the accident.

 Some of the more common injuries that happen in rear-end trucking accidents include: